 You’ll also be adding paver sand under the pavers and pea gravel or mulch around the pavers, so factor that into your depth.
 If your pavers are 2 inches tall, you can dig your trench 1.5 inches deep and add half an inch of paver sand.

 After you dig your trench to your preferred depth, pour your paver sand into your trench, spread it out and start adding your pavers one by one.
 The paver sand makes it much easier to level the pavers, and it helps keep them from sinking or moving too much over time.

 For each paver, you want to make sure it’s square with your path, square with the pavers on both sides and level with the nearby pavers.
-This is why I should have used flagstones.
+(This is why I should have used flagstone!)

-You can keep lifting your paver and adding or removing sand until it’s right.
-When all else fails, use your mallet to pound the paver into place.
+You can keep lifting your pavers and adding or removing sand until they’re right.
+When all else fails, use a rubber mallet to pound the pavers into place.

-Now we plant.
+Now we plant!
 Who says all of the plants need to be inside your raised beds?
-There are lots of pretty ground covers that can beautify the area around your garden beds.
+There are lots of pretty ground covers that can beautify the surrounding area.

 You can tear each sedum tile into several smaller five-inch pieces and place them around your beds.
 The pieces will grow and spread.
 Just check that each piece you cut has a few different varieties of sedums for interest.